algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Basic Functions of the Auction

 The Backend [index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh) , defines the interface for functions coded in the frontend.
-The Creator is a Participant that has getSale, seeBid and timeout functions.
-A participant is an “actor” which takes part in the application (dApp).
-A participant is associated with an account (address) on the consensus network.
-A participant can have persistently stored values, called its local state.
+The `Creator` is a Participant that has getSale, seeBid and timeout functions.
+A participant is an "actor" which takes part in the application (dApp).
+A participant is an "actor" who takes part in the application (dApp) and can have persistently stored values, called its local state.
+Participants are associated with an account (address) on the consensus network.
+A Consensus Network is a Network protocol (a blockchain) that contains network tokens (ALGO, ETH, etc.), non-network tokens (ASA, ERC-20, etc.), as well as, a set of accounts and contracts.

-The Bidder is a ParticipantClass that has seeParams and getBid functions.
+`Bidder` is a ParticipantClass that has seeParams and getBid functions.
 A participant class is a category of Participant, it is like a Participant, but can occur many times in a single application.

-Example: an application where users vote for their favorite puppy.
-There can be many voters voting, but they are all voters.
-All voters would be a member of the “voter participant class”.
-In the auction dApp we have a participant class of bidders, with each bidder having the ability to place a bid.
+Imagine an application where users vote for their favorite puppy.
+There can be many voters who participate in the act of voting, and yet, collectively, they are all voters.
+In this example, all voters are members of the “voter participant class”.
+Similarly, in the auction dApp, we have a participant class of bidders.
+Every bidder within this class has the ability to place a bid.

+`index.rsh`

 ```javascript
 'reach 0.1';